-The purpose of the Receptor object is to provide an structure for information referring to actual Receptors, i.e., Ig or TCR, both for outgoing and incoming links.
-To this end, the Receptor object describes the receptor as an abstract and global concept, i.e., the actual Ig/TCR protein complex, which MAY or MAY NOT have been observed in the current study.
-However, the rearrangements encoding the respective chains MUST be present in the study as well as the information linking them (see below).
-In addition the object allow references to entries in external database (e.g., IEDB).
+The purpose of the Receptor object is to represent reactivity data of actual Receptors, i.e., Ig or TCR, either directly or indirectly.
+To this end, the Receptor object has two main sections:

+- 1. The receptor\\ properties: These properties describe the receptor as an abstract and global concept, i.e., the actual Ig/TCR protein complex MAY or MAY NOT have been observed in the current study.
+However, the Rearrangements encoding the respective chains MUST be present in the studies as well as the information linking them (see below).
+This allows data curators to provide potential reactivities of a potential receptor by referencing to its entry in an external database (e.g., IEDB). - 2.
+The reactivity\measurements array: This structure contains one or more entries, describing reactivities of the receptor that have been observed in the current study.